liamsgordon/ProviderLookup/README.md

 """

 This is a Django web application which allows people to easily search for porviders based on name, location and practice.

-This web application is based on the the NPPES NPI search database here:
+This application is based on the the NPPES NPI search database here:

 https://npiregistry.cms.hhs.gov/

-My applicatio aims to be more user friendly, for someone who does not know what an NPI or a taxonomy code is.
+My application aims to be more user friendly.

-"""

-"""

 Requirements: